Fr4nz83/PWR-plugin-kubernetes/data/README.md

 - `model`: GPU type.
 G1, G2, G3 are undisclosed internal GPU codes.

-## Workload traces
+## More on the workload traces

 The original traces are stored in the csv folder.
-YAML files must be generated from this data (see below).
 To illustrate the information contained in these csv, as an example we report the brief overview on the content of the Default trace (from the README.md of the original repository).

 ### [openb_pod_list_default.csv](./csv/openb_pod_list_default.csv)